Webinar - Indigenous peoples: Get your benefits and credits

 Individuals who are Indians, as defined in the Indian Act, are often referred to as Status Indians.

-Indigenous Peoples may have income that is considered tax-exempt under section 87 of the Indian Act.
-Otherwise, Indigenous Peoples are subject to the same tax rules as any other resident in Canada.
+Indigenous people may have income that is considered tax-exempt under section 87 of the Indian Act.
+Otherwise, Indigenous people are subject to the same tax rules as any other resident in Canada.

 Terminology in the Indian Act

-Diandra: Here are a few more commonly used terms.
+Erin: Here are a few more commonly used terms:

-If you need help determining your status or whether land is considered to be on a reserve, contact Crown-Indigenous Relations and Northern Affairs Canada at 1-800-567-9604.
+If you need help determining if land is on a reserve, visit the Crown-Indigenous Relations and Northern Affairs Canada webpage at canada.ca/crown-indigenous-relations-northern-affairs.

 What is tax-exempt income?

-Some or all of your employment income may be considered tax-exempt according to section 87 of the Indian Act.
+Some or all of your employment income may be considered tax exempt according to sectio 87 of the Indian Act.

 There are some factors to consider when determining if your employment income is exempt, including:

 Even if your income is tax-exempt, doing your taxes is key to getting your benefit and credit payments.
 This is true even if you had no income during the year.
-If you are married or in a common-law relationship, your partner must file their taxes yearly.
+If you are married or in a common-law relationship, your partner must file their taxes every year.

 The tax exemption is applied according to the terms as defined in the Indian Act.

-Diandra: If your employment income is exempt from income tax under section 87 of the Indian Act, meaning you are a status Indian and you worked on a reserve, then your employment-related income will also be exempt.
+Erin: If your employment income is exempt from income tax under section 87 of the Indian Act, meaning you are a Status Indian and you worked on a reserve, then your employment-related income will also be exempt.

 Non-exempt income

-- Old age security, or OAS, benefits, including the Guaranteed income supplement, or GIS.
-The amounts you receive are not eligible for the tax exemption under section 87 of the Indian Act.
+- The amounts you receive from Old age security benefits, including the guaranteed income supplement, are not eligible for the tax exemption under section 87 of the Indian Act.
 These payments are considered to be off-reserve because they are not related to previous employment and are not connected to a reserve.

-- Pension income from U.S. sources: your U.S. pension does not qualify for the exemption under section 87 of the Indian Act, even if you live on a reserve in Canada.
-This income and the employment it was originally connected to are not connected to a reserve in Canada.
+- Your U.S. social security benefits or your U.S. pension do not qualify for the exemption under section 87 of the Indian Act, even if you live on a reserve in Canada.
+These incomes or the employment it was originally connected to are not connected to a reserve in Canada.

 Get the benefits and credits you may be eligible for!